Hiking Peru's Epic Colca Canyon

 This festival in Arequipa and surrounding cities is celebrated with parades, dancing and folklore competitions.
 A carnival queen is chosen and the festival is characterized by water fights (even thrown on passersby) to celebrate.
 The 'Dance of Love' went on for hours.
 It was incredibly magical to experience; men and women dressed in their best garments, focused on rhythmic movements, spinning into oblivion, hearts racing, drums pounding.

 It was well past dinnertime but pulling myself away from the celebration was tough.
 Overlooking the plaza, I spotted a restaurant, Tradiciones de Mi Tierra.
-The woman inside was very sweet and had a little girl named Melody, who was playing around with her friends.
+Inside, the woman was very sweet and had a little girl named Melody, who was playing around with her friends.

-The little town of Chivay was freezing so I turned up the space heater and kept on watching the celebration.
-For dinner, I ordered grilled trout, rice and mixed veggies with a papaya and pineapple smoothie, which was was delicious.
-This village turned out to be such a special surprise.
+For dinner, I ordered grilled trout, rice and mixed veggies with a papaya and pineapple smoothie, which was all super fresh and delicious.
+The weather was freezing, so I turned up the space heater and kept on watching the celebration.
+I felt so lucky; this tiny village turned out to be such a special surprise.

 Before leaving the restaurant, I gathered Melody and her cute little friends to take a photo.
 They were just too adorable to pass up.